Magellanic penguins on Isla Magdalena

 seals and sea lions on isla marta punta arenas patagonia torres del paine

-After visiting Isla Magdalena, if the weather is still cooperating, the next stop is Isla Marta.
-There, the Zodiac doesn’t land – at least not in our case – but you get to see sea lions, seals, and of course, gulls.
+After visiting Isla Magdalena, if the weather allows, the next stop is Isla Marta.
+There, the Zodiac (boat) doesn’t land – at least not in our case – but you get to see sea lions, seals, and of course, gulls.

 We sailed around the little island for a bit and went back to Punta Arenas.